helmiau/xdrtheme-themename/README.md

 ```
 Still confused? see this [example](https://github.com/squarepants96/xdrtheme-adminlte/blob/main/xdrtheme-update).

-5. After that, replace login.php, header.php and other files from this repositoru with your own files, or you can add your files which is unavailable under this template.
+5. After that, **replace login.php, header.php and other files and folders** from this repository **with your own files**, or you can **add your files which is unavailable under this template**.
 Still confused? see this [example](https://github.com/squarepants96/xdrtheme-adminlte).
 6. Add installation section below to your README.md repository to keep your installer script up-to-update.

 ````